 Requests for service of process/procedural documents

-A request may be made to the UKCA or the Scottish Crown Office for the service of procedural documents (for example, a summons or judgement) issued by a court or authority in that state in relation to criminal proceedings.
+A request may be made to the UK Central Authority or the Crown Office for the service of procedural documents (for example, a summons or judgment) issued by a court or authority in that state in relation to criminal proceedings.

 HMRC is not a central authority for the purposes of the service of documents.

-It is essential that the return date for summonses is at least 6 weeks from the date of receipt in UKCA to enable service to take place.
-If UKCA are not given 6 weeks notice they will not be able to serve the summons and the papers will be returned to the requesting state.
+To enable service to take place please ensure the return date for summonses is at least 6 weeks from the date of receipt in the UK Central Authority to enable service to take place, otherwise the papers will be returned to the requesting state.

 The UK is not a signatory to the European Convention on the Transfer of Proceedings in Criminal Matters and has a reservation under Article 21 of the Convention on Mutual Assistance in Criminal Matters.